SuperFlyTV/sofie-demo-blueprints/packages/docs/docs/adlibs/index.md

 1. AdLib Pieces
 2. AdLib Actions

-Both can have two context, either belong to a segment or part or have a global context (which is still limited to the Rundown they are in!
+Both can have two context, either belong to a segment/part or have a global context (which is still limited to the Rundown they are in!
 It's important to keep in mind that a Global AdLib will not be available for an entire RundownPlaylist, it's tied to a given Rundown in that playlist.)

 AdLib Pieces are the old way of improvising during a show, they simply insert a piece into it's layer.